 Section 1346 also authorizes the CEC to require "for the most recent calendar year, historic hourly loads, and for each month, peak demand and resource utilization to satisfy customer demand, operating reserves, and other planning obligations of that month."
-Based on this authority, small publicly owned LSEs are required to provide their hourly loads for 2020 on Form S-3.
+Based on this authority, small publicly owned LSEs are required to provide their hourly loads for 2021 on Form S-3.
 All LSEs are required to report their historical annual peak demand.
-These data are to be reported on Form S-1 for 2019 (the most recent year when these instructions are scheduled for adoption) and for 2020 (which will be the most recent year when the forms are due from LSEs).
-All LSEs are also required to report on Form S-2 how annual customer demand in 2019 and 2020 was served by the LSE's supply resources.
+These data are to be reported on Form S-1 for 2020 and for 2021.
+All LSEs are also required to report on Form S-2 how annual customer demand in 2020 and 2021 was served by the LSE's supply resources.
 This information will be used to assess (as well as forecast) energy supply as authorized by California Public Resources Code sections 25303 and 25305, with an emphasis on evaluating the adequacy and availability of existing electricity supplies, and identifying progress to date in reducing statewide greenhouse gas emissions.